 - Whether or not the button is shown on startup.
 If Invisible, the button must be shown with the Set visible action.

 - Whether the button is initially enabled.
 If disabled, the button will be greyed out and cannot be pushed.

 - Automatically set the font-size property of the element according to the layout and layer scale.
 This will prevent the font-size CSS property being manually set with the Set CSS style action.
 Disable if you intend to use Set CSS style to adjust the font-size property.

 - If Type is Checkbox, this is the initial check state of the control.

 - ID Optional

 - An optional id attribute for the element in the DOM (Document Object Model).
-This can be useful for accessing the element's value from external scripts, or styling with CSS in the HTML page.
+This can be useful for CSS styling.